nylander/fasta-tab/README.md

     $ fasta2tab infile.fas | sort | tab2fasta > sorted-on-header.fas
     $ fasta2tab infile.fas | sort -k2 | tab2fasta > sorted-on-sequence.fas

-## Perl oneliners for fasta to tab
+## Perl one-liners for fasta to tab

 The following oneliners accomplishes the same tasks (fasta - tab).
 And remember, "there are several ways to do it"!